A topic from the subject of Distillation in Chemistry.

 Simple Distillation Apparatus

-4. Insert the thermometer into the flask so that the bulb is just below the level of the liquid.
+4. Insert the thermometer into the flask so that the bulb is just below the level of the liquid, but not touching the bottom.

-5. Connect the condenser to the distillation head and turn on the water flow.
+5. Connect the condenser to the distillation head and turn on the cooling water flow.
+Ensure a steady stream of water flows from the bottom to the top of the condenser.

-6. Heat the flask with the heating mantle or hot plate.
+6. Heat the flask gently with the heating mantle or hot plate.
+Monitor the temperature closely.

-• The apparatus must be assembled correctly to ensure efficient distillation.
+• The apparatus must be assembled correctly to ensure efficient distillation and prevent leaks.

-• The temperature must be monitored carefully to prevent the mixture from boiling over or decomposing.
+• The temperature must be monitored carefully to prevent the mixture from boiling too violently (bumping) or decomposing.

 • The distillate should be collected in a clean and dry container.